 We combine the expertise of a Registered Dietitian (RD) with the power of a state-of-the-art digital platform to help you make positive changes in your eating and exercise behavior.
 Our high-impact service is covered by most insurance plans and can be particularly effective for you if you have one or more nutrition-sensitive medical conditions such as:

-Based on inputs from the Registered Dietitian and you, the Good Measures digital platform continuously generates highly personalized meal and snack suggestions that address your near term nutritional needs and that reflect your food preferences and food restrictions.
+Based on inputs from you and your Registered Dietitian (RD), the Good Measures digital platform continuously generates highly customized meal and snack suggestions that address your near term nutritional needs, your food preferences, and your food restrictions.

-These highly personalized suggestions meet you “where you are” and help you improve your eating habits over time.
-The digital platform generates meal and snack suggestions using a breakthrough patented process that is based on a construct called the Good Measures Index (more below).
+These highly personalized suggestions "meet you where you are" and help you improve your eating habits over time.
+The digital platform generates these suggestions using a breakthrough patented process called the Good Measures Index (more below).
 In addition, your Registered Dietitian will provide you with timely, highly-personalized "bite-sized" suggestions related to improving your eating habits.

 "I was diagnosed with hypertension last year.
 I am feeling great now.
 I have been checking my blood pressure these past weeks and it’s been in the normal range."

 "Good Measures has helped me in bringing my cholesterol down to levels not seen in nine years — and without the use of medications!"

 The Good Measures Index (GMI) is a powerful concept that gives you useful feedback regarding how well you are meeting your nutritional needs.

 Simply stated, the Good Measures Index (GMI) aggregates your nutritional shortfalls and excesses into a single number that ranges from 0 to 100.